DiogoSantoss/game-of-life/README.md

 ```
 Since the simulation runs inside the terminal it's advised to scale down the size to have a better experience.
 Some inicial states have a minimum map size required.
+You can speed-up or slow-down the simulacion by adjusting the *DELAY*